<aside> ⚠️

-Pigeons should be preventatively dewormed every six months if housed completely indoors, or every three months if kept (or allowed supervised access) outdoors.
+Pigeons can—and, in absence of regular vet checkups, should—be preventatively dewormed every six months if housed completely indoors, or slightly more often if kept (or allowed supervised access) outdoors.
 This helps ensure that if the bird is ever exposed to parasites, they will ideally be noticed and eradicated before they can begin to burden the bird and make them ill.

-Common symptoms of worms are loose liquidy droppings, increased appetite (the pigeon eats more food than it normally does), sick posing and hunching uncomfortably, ruffled feathers and poor feather quality, and weight loss.
+Common symptoms of worms are loose liquidy droppings, increased appetite (the pigeon eats more food than it normally does) with no weight gain, sick posing and hunching uncomfortably, ruffled feathers and poor feather quality, and weight loss.
+Some worms can also be seen with a naked eye.
 However, due to how many different worm species there are and depending on how big of a worm burden the bird carries, often there may be little to no symptoms of worms, and they are only discovered after preventative deworming.
+The symptoms are also very non-specific and could indicate other conditions, so it’s better to rely on more concrete evidence, like fecal floats or noticing actual worms or worm eggs in poop.

 </aside>